Korn type Inequalities for Objective Structures: A discrete Korn type inequality

 \subsection{Intrinsic seminorms and their equivalence to local seminorms}

-We now define the seminorm $\zeronorm{\fdot}{\RR}$ which measure the local distance of a deformation to the subset of those isometries that vanish if both the preimage and target space are projected to $\R^{d_2}$.
-Thus $\zeronorm{u}{\RR}$ controls the size of the corresponding part of the discrete gradient of the displacement $u$ globally. \begin{Definition} For all $\RR\subset\G$ we define the vector spaces
+We now define the seminorm $\zeronorm{\fdot}{\RR}$ which measures the local distance of a deformation to the subset of those isometries that vanish if both the preimage and target space are projected to $\R^{d_2}$.
+Thus $\zeronorm{u}{\RR}$ controls the size of the corresponding part of the discrete gradient of the displacement $u$ globally. \begin{Definition} For all $\RR\subset\G$ such that $\RR\G_{x_0}=\RR$ we define the vector spaces

 where